Baked Cod in Cream Sauce

 How to Know When Cod is Done

-2. Internal Temperature: You can use a food thermometer to check the internal temperature of the cod.
+2. Use a meat thermometer: I recommend using a meat thermometer to check the internal temperature of the cod.
 It’s done when the internal temperature reaches 145°F (63°C).

 3. Flaking: Gently insert a fork into the thickest part of the cod fillet and twist it slightly.
 If the fish flakes easily and the flakes are opaque, it’s done.

 4. Texture: When you touch the cod with a fork, it should be firm but still moist.
-Overcooked cod can become dry and tough, so be cautious not to leave it in the oven too long.
+I usually rely on the temperature and flake test first.

 Remember that the cooking time can vary depending on the thickness of the cod fillets and the oven temperature, so it’s important to monitor it closely, especially the first time you cook it in your oven.